Tracy McGrady: Personal life

 McGrady has three children with his wife, CleRenda Harris.
 Their first son, Laymen Lamar, was born on December 27, 2005, during a home game in Houston, which McGrady left at halftime.
 Tracy's younger brother, Chancellor "Chance" McGrady, played for the 2008 NCAA Division I men's basketball tournament runner-up Memphis Tigers.

-McGrady is also the second cousin of Vince Carter, who is a basketball player, through Carter's step-great-grandfather.
+McGrady is also the second cousin once removed of basketball player Vince Carter through Carter's step-great-grandfather; the two therefore are not related by blood.
 They were teammates with the Raptors in 1998–2000.
 Both players were unaware of the relation until a family reunion in 1997.
 After McGrady left the Raptors, they had a feud, but it was resolved in a short period of time.

 In 2002, McGrady signed a longterm partnership with Adidas, agreeing to an endorsement deal that lasted through his playing career and beyond.
 Adidas produced a signature line of shoes for McGrady that Complex remembered as "all the buzz in the early-mid 2000s".
-Upon retiring, McGrady shifted his focus to his business investments, including Dasdak, a Washington, D.C.-based technology company, and Blue-04, a bottled water company in Florida.
+Upon retiring, McGrady shifted his focus to his business investments, including Dasdak, a Washington, D.C.–based technology company, and Blue-04, a bottled water company in Florida.
 He was also an initial investor in a Minor League Baseball team which would become the Biloxi Shuckers.

-Since 2016, he has worked as an NBA analyst for ESPN.
+Beginning in 2016, McGrady worked as an NBA analyst for ESPN.
+On July 29, 2025, McGrady joined NBC as a studio analyst.

 In 2007, McGrady traveled to the Darfurian refugee camps in Chad with John Prendergast and Omer Ismail of the Enough Project.
 McGrady recruited NBA players to support an initiative linking schools in Darfurian refugee camps to American middle schools, high schools, and universities.
 Prior to the start of the 2010 season with the Rockets, he changed his jersey number to No. 3 in order to promote his humanitarian efforts in the region and a documentary on his summer visit called 3 Points.
 In 2008, McGrady was criticized for his comments on the All-Star Game being held in New Orleans, which was only three years removed from the destruction surrounding Hurricane Katrina.
 McGrady publicly questioned the quality of public safety and protection of NBA players.

 In August 2021, McGrady launched an app, SOLEcial, designed to sell autographed shoes, trading cards, and other memorabilia directly to buyers.

+In December 2024, McGrady, his former Raptors teammate Vince Carter, Jozy Altidore and a coalition of private equity fund executives purchased a minority stake in the National Football League's Buffalo Bills.